cyx-my/testcase/README.md

 # testcase
-loadjson.py:load data from the information in test.ipynb readjson.py:read data from the json file generated app_cases:the test cases
+# loadjson.py:load data from the information in test.ipynb \n
+# readjson.py:read data from the json file generated \n
+# app_cases:the test cases